 When I met Rhys and was introduced to the world of climbing and mountaineering.
 We shared many long weekends hiking and climbing all over the UK and our relationship grew alongside this new passion for the mountains.
 As I became more confident so my urge for a bigger challenge became stronger.
 In only a few short years I have pushed myself out of my comfort zone on a number of occasions whilst summiting peaks in Europe, Africa and the Arctic Circle.

-Recently I’ve taken up running and can be found training in all weather conditions to prepare for my next challenge, the Everest Marathon.
+Recently I’ve taken up running and can be found training in all weather conditions to complete my ongoing challenge, running 7 marathons in 1 year.
+I've already completed the Mount Everest Marathon in May 2017.

 With a mother from the Netherlands and a father who’s scared of heights, it’s fair to say that mountaineering was not in my genes.
 Despite this, I developed a love of the mountains and began a personal quest to climb the highest mountain on each continent, known as the Seven Summits.
 Reaching the top of Mt Everest on my 20th birthday in 2006, when I got back to sea level I knew I needed something to apply my focus to.

-After a few years as a professional speaker, RJ7 was born and became a different type of challenge, which I thoroughly enjoyed.
-Then I met Laura, and I was desperate to share some adventures with her.
+After a few years as a professional speaker, I started my first adventure travel company, which became a different type of challenge that I thoroughly enjoyed.
+Then I met Laura, and I was so excited to share some adventures with her.
 After some emotional moments on exposed cliffs, she quickly and literally learned the ropes.
 It was wonderful that we could climb together and I knew she would be hungry for a bigger challenge.
 With that in mind, in 2014 we went to a remote mountain range in Greenland for a ski mountaineering expedition.
 With just one other team member, we successfully climbed the highest mountain in the Arctic Circle.
 For the following 8 days we were pinned down by a storm, and it was then that we explored the idea of setting up something together, as partners, and we haven't looked back since.